HarshitR2004/LeetScribe/README.md

 3. Give it a name (e.g., "LeetScribe")
 4. Select your workspace
 5. Click "Submit"
-6. **Copy the "Internal Integration Token"** - you'll need this later
+6. **Copy the "Internal Integration Secret"** - you'll need this later

 ### Step 2: Create a Database